What is the dish that takes hours to make and minutes to disappear? Any clue?!

 - Cook the grape leaves.
 Place a ceramic or heat resistant dish on top of the pan, to press against the rolled grape leaves.
 That step will keep the rolls snug in the pot during the simmering, and prevent them from falling apart.
 On medium heat, bring the liquid covering the rolled leaves to a vigorous boil for 8-10 minutes, and then lower the heat to the minimum, half cover the pot and let the pot lightly simmer for one hour or more until the grape leaves are cooked thoughout.
 Make sure to add more stock whenever the liquid runs low in the pan.
 Enough liquid in the pan will ensure a juicy rolled grape leaves and prevent the bottom of the pan to burn.

 - Serve the dish.
-Uncover the pan, try one a one or two rolled grape leaves from the top layer, if the stuffing is cooked through, and the leaves are soft and not stringy, turn of the heat.
+Uncover the pan, try one or two rolled grape leaves from the top layer, if the stuffing is cooked through, and the leaves are soft and not stringy, turn of the heat.
 Let the pan cool down for at least 20 minutes.
-Tilt the pan to discharge some of the liquid into a sauceboat and then carefully invert it over a large enough plate. (see notes).
+Tilt the pan to pour some of the liquid into a sauceboat and then carefully invert the pan over a large enough plate. (see notes).

 - Decorate the dish with lemon wedges, water with some of the reserved cooking liquid, and serve it with the yogurt-Mint-Cucumber sauce (recipe follows).